 You will need to bring a pack lunch.
 I suggest bringing a camera / camera 'phone to record you work in progress, a notebbok, a waterproof apron and waterproof bag to take your work home in.

 Should I wear specific types of clothing?

-Wear old clothes and comfortable footwear and bring along a plastic apron iIf you have one to a plastic, to protect your clothing, we do have a selection of fabric aprons for your use.
+Wear old clothes and comfortable footwear and bring along a plastic apron iIf you have one to a plastic, to protect your clothing, we do have a selection of water resistant aprons for your use.